tjvantoll/articles/nativescript/app-sync/article.md

 ## Why use this?

 Everyone that has updated an Android or iOS app hates the process.
-Each update involves a number of manual steps, like creating a new release build, updating a number of different versions numbers correctly, writing release notes, and, on iOS, waiting for a review before your updates go live.
+Each update involves a number of manual steps, like creating a new release build, changing a bunch of configuration like version numbers, writing release notes, and, on iOS, waiting for a review before your updates go live.

 And the problems go beyond developer productivity.
 Suppose you discover an error in your production app that’s costing your business money.
-To fix that error with the normal deployment processes you have to: manually create the build, upload that build to the stores, wait for an approval (on iOS), and then wait for your users to download and install that update on their devices.
+To fix that error with the normal deployment processes you have to: manually create a release build of your app, upload that build to the stores, wait for an approval (on iOS), and then wait for your users to download and install that update on their devices.

 That process can easily take days, and in the meantime, your business is losing money, and your users are getting frustrated with your buggy app.
-With NativeScript AppSync you can make updates immediately.
+With NativeScript AppSync you can speed up the update process considerably.

 ## How exactly does AppSync work?